garden-io/garden/examples/gke/README.md

 You can optionally set up an ingress controller in the cluster and point a DNS hostname to it, and set that under `variables.default-hostname`.

-### Step 5 - Initialize the cluster
+### Step 6 - Initialize the cluster (Kaniko only)

-Install the cluster-wide services Garden needs by running:
+When using Kaniko, you need to install the cluster-wide services Garden needs by running:

 ```sh
 garden plugins kubernetes cluster-init --env=<gke-kaniko|gke-kaniko-gcr>
 ```

+_This is not necessary when using BuildKit._

 ## Usage